K1NG-Devops/expo-app/docs/SUPERADMIN_PHASE1_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-Phase 1 has successfully established a robust foundation for the superladmin user management system.
+Phase 1 has successfully established a robust foundation for the superadmin user management system.
 The implementation provides:

 - **Enterprise-grade security** with comprehensive audit trails
 - **Scalable architecture** supporting multi-tenant environments